awinterstein/website/content/privacy-policy.md

 ### Hosting of Analysis Tools

-Just like the website, Matomo is hosted by All-Inkl (see also section [Hosting](#hosting)), so that all analysis data remains with me and is not passed on.
+Just like the website, Matomo is hosted by Manitu (see also section [Hosting](#hosting)), so that all analysis data remains with me and is not passed on.